 You can change your contact information at any time by logging into My Pitt.
-Click the My Resources menu item and select “Emergency Notification”.
-Enter your changes and click “Submit.”
+Click the Profile link (top right corner of the page), click Manage Your Account, and then select “Emergency Notification System Subscription”.
+Enter your changes and click “Save.”

 Can I receive both a text and voice message on the same phone/device?

 Yes.
 However, your phone/device must be capable of receiving both.
 When entering your contact numbers, check both the “Text” and “Voice” boxes to receive both types of messages.

 Can I receive alerts if my mobile phone doesn’t have text messaging?

 Yes.
 When you enter your mobile phone number, select “Voice” only.
 In the event of an emergency, you will receive a voice message.

 Can I select a traditional hard-wired phone to receive a voice message?